What's New in the Midwest This Year

 In 2015, Ohio artist Aminah Brenda Lynn Robinson left most of her estate to the Columbus Museum of Art.
 This landmark exhibit (open through October 3) features her work and journals, plus furniture she made and art she collected.

 Explore the rich history of beautiful Lakota Country and the Lakota people.
-The Oglala Lakota Living History Village is scheduled to open in May and plans to expand in coming years.
+Check the website for progress on the Oglala Lakota Living History Village.

 Outlaw Square | Deadwood